FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/guomi_crypto.md

-# Commercial Cryptography
+# OSCCA-approved cryptography

-For fully supporting the commercial cryptography algorithm, FISCO integrates the national encryption, decryption, signature, verification, hash algorithm and SSL communication protocol in the FISCO BCOS platform based on the commercial cryptography standard.
-The design documents can be found in the [FISCO BCOS Design Manual. commercial cryptography Version](../design/features/guomi.md).
+For fully supporting the OSCCA-approved cryptography algorithm, FISCO integrates the national encryption, decryption, signature, verification, hash algorithm and SSL communication protocol in the FISCO BCOS platform based on the OSCCA-approved cryptography standard.
+The design documents can be found in the [FISCO BCOS Design Manual.
+OSCCA-approved cryptography Version](../design/features/guomi.md).

-## Initial deployment of FISCO BCOS commercial cryptography version
+## Initial deployment of FISCO BCOS OSCCA-approved cryptography version

 This section uses the [`build_chain`] (build_chain.md) script to build a 4-nodes FISCO BCOS chain locally, and uses `Ubuntu 16.04` system as an example to operate.
 This section uses pre-compiled static `fisco-bcos` binaries for testing on CentOS 7 and Ubuntu 16.04.